Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Experiments

 \subsection{Result Analysis}

 We analyze the results in two ways - quantitatively and qualitatively.\\

 \textbf{(a) Quantitative Analysis} \\ This section seeks to experimentally support the models' performance.
-Among the three test datasets, we use the first two test datasets - `Test DS1' and `Test DS2' for quantitative analysis.
-Table \ref{restab: Test DS1 test} and \ref{restab: Test DS2 test} present the experimental findings that followed the evaluation of each model on these two test datasets.
-Figure \ref{fig:Test DS1} is the visual representation of the performance comparison among all the fine-tuned models across all the approaches on `Test DS1'.
+Among the three test datasets, we use the first two test datasets - `Test Dataset-1' and `Test Dataset-2' for quantitative analysis.
+Table \ref{restab: Test Dataset-1 test} and \ref{restab: Test Dataset-2 test} present the experimental findings that followed the evaluation of each model on these two test datasets.
+Figure \ref{fig:Test Dataset-1} is the visual representation of the performance comparison among all the fine-tuned models across all the approaches on `Test Dataset-1'.

-As \textit{approach 3} showed promising results on `Test DS1', we decided to conduct further testing on this approach.
-In order to achieve a fair assessment, we excluded any samples from translated news articles during the training of models in \textit{approach 3}.
-For this purpose, we created Test DS2', ensuring that the translated data remained unknown to the models in approach 3.
+As \textit{Approach 3} showed promising results on `Test Dataset-1', we decided to conduct further testing on this approach.
+In order to achieve a fair assessment, we excluded any samples from translated news articles during the training of models in \textit{Approach 3}.
+For this purpose, we created Test Dataset-2', ensuring that the translated data remained unknown to the models in Approach 3.
 This step allowed us to obtain a more comprehensive understanding of their true capability in detecting fake news.
-The performance comparison on `Test DS2' is illustrated in Figure \ref{fig:Test DS2}.
+The performance comparison on `Test Dataset-2' is illustrated in Figure \ref{fig:Test Dataset-2}.